CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim bfd enable

-Turns BFD on or off on the PIM-enabled interface.
+Turns BFD on or off on the PIM enabled interface.
 The default setting is `off`.

 ### Command Syntax